nh0627/CodingTest/JavaScript/FunctionalProgramming/PureFunction.md

 ## Two rules of pure function

-* A function cannot modify anything outside of itself.
-No side effects.
+* *No side effects* - A function cannot modify anything outside of itself.
 > One of the problems with having side effects is that reusing shared state something like a global variable that can interact with anything and the order of the function calls matter and that can cause a lot of bugs.

 ```